stevedev75/readme_generator/README.md

   * [License](#license)

   ## Installation
-  7
+  To install, run the following processes first in your terminal: 'npm init -y', 'npm i inquirer', add a .gitignore file.

   ## Usage
-  7
+  Please click on the included url for the walthrough video which demonstrates how to use this tool.

   ## Contribution
-  7
+  Stephen Dever (self)

   ## Instructions
-  7
+  Once the user has all required files downloaded, type 'node index.js', and the prompts requiring user input will begin.
+Once finished, a README.md will be generated.

   ## Credits
-  7
+  Developed using JavaScript

   ## License
-  This application is covereed under the GNU/GPL license.
+  This application is covereed under the Apache license.

   ## Questions
     For questions, you may email me at the address below, or review my work in my GitHub repository.
-  * Email: 7
+  * Email: stephendever.cr@gmail.com
-  * GitHub: 7
+  * GitHub: github.com/stevedev75/